-Our students come from a diverse arrays of professions and experiences all with the intent to explore urban professions in a more concentrated way.
-Our community is comprised of students from all over the globe, each bringing his/her own unique experience to classroom seminars.
+Our students come from diverse professions and experiences, all intending to explore urban professions in a more concentrated way.
+Our community comprises students from all over the globe, each bringing their unique experience to classroom seminars.
 A small number of students come to us directly from undergraduate institutions.
-The majority find their way to our department via some other path; these include: architecture, construction, finance, advocacy, art, publishing and even fashion as well as more traditional public sector careers.
-This unique blend enriches classroom discussions and adds an additional layer of complexity to workshops and studios.
+The majority find their way to our department via some other path; these include architecture, environmental management, construction, finance, advocacy, art, publishing, and even fashion, as well as more traditional public sector careers.
+This unique blend enriches classroom discussions and adds a layer of complexity to workshops and studios.

 You can start by reviewing our website.
 Each program page has an in-depth explanation of the objectives and requirements for completion.
 The faculty bios introduce both full-time faculty and adjuncts.
 Faculty features provide a glimpse of specific research projects and honors.
 Meet some of our students and alumni via their web profiles.
 Review the schedule of courses and the course descriptions in the online catalog to get a better sense of what we do here.

-Unfortunately, Urban Policy & Planning is not granting permission for non-matriculated students to take our classes.
-Interested students will have to go through the admissions process to gain entry to the classes in our department.
+Urban Policy & Planning rarely grants permission for non-matriculated students to take our classes.
+Interested students generally have to go through the admissions process to enter our department’s courses.

-Course schedules can be accessed one of two ways:
+Course schedules can be accessed in one of two ways:

 - The current semester schedule is on view if you look under the “Academic Programs” menu under “Course Offerings and Semester Schedule” – for a general listing of the Hunter Urban graduate offerings with course descriptions, a link to the Graduate Course Catalog is also available.

 - The Registrar’s Office has a searchable course schedule.
 Enter the year and semester you want to search and for the department, select “Urban Affairs and Planning.”
 Click on the course title to access a full course description and syllabus.
-The great thing about this site is that you can search past semesters to get a sense of how often and what times courses have been offered.
+The great thing about this site is that you can search past semesters to see how often and at what times courses have been offered.
 It’s not a sure way of knowing how things will be in the future, but it gives you a sense of the general pattern.

 MASTER OF URBAN PLANNING (MUP)